is having to choose between

 Kahm Derian, Captain of the Kemeniroc, crossed his quarters headed for

 a small kitchenette.
-He was looking to
+He was looking to retrieve a bar of chocolate from the

+cooler.
 Compared to most authority figures, the captain was young in years, yet

 he came across as an intimidating character due to his height and broad